Nizhny Novgorod: Highway

 The city is served by the Russian highway M-7 (Moscow – Nizhny Novgorod – Kazan – Ufa), and is a hub of the regional highway network.
 Also through the city passes the federal highway P158 (Nizhny Novgorod – Saransk – Penza – Saratov).

 Intercity buses

-The system of Nizhny Novgorod's bus terminals underwent significant changes in 2015, as the old main intercity bus terminal in Lyadov Square (just south of downtown) closed, and a new bus terminal opened in Scherbinki, a few miles to the south.
-Presently, the city's main bus terminals are the following:
+The system of Nizhny Novgorod's bus terminals underwent significant changes in 2015, as the old main intercity bus terminal in Lyadov Square (just south of the city centre) closed, and a new bus terminal opened in Scherbinki, a few miles to the south.
+Currently, the city's main bus terminals are the following: